L-TMS-CERT/EyeOnThreat/README.md

 **Services Example**:

-> **Retrive Threat Feed**
+> **Retrieve Threat Feed**

-    feed.getFeed() # Retrive All indicator for the last 24h
+    feed.getFeed() # Retrieve All indicator for the last 24h
-    feed.getFeedEntity("ip") # Retrive IP Type indicator for the last 24h feed.getFeedEntity("url") # Retrive URL Type indicator for the last 24h feed.getFeedCategory("ip","Malware") # Retrive Malware IP Type indicator for the last 24h feed.getFeedSubCategory("ip","Malware","CnC") # Retrive Malware IP Type indicator for the last 24h where subcategory is CnC
+    feed.getFeedEntity("ip") # Retrieve IP Type indicator for the last 24h feed.getFeedEntity("url") # Retrieve URL Type indicator for the last 24h feed.getFeedCategory("ip","Malware") # Retrieve Malware IP Type indicator for the last 24h feed.getFeedSubCategory("ip","Malware","CnC") # Retrieve Malware IP Type indicator for the last 24h where subcategory is CnC

 > NOTE: You can change the time range choosing one of the following: